Coderx-Gamer/ui-utils/README.md

 # UI-Utils
-Dupe hunting mod for 1.19.2.
-Incompatible with mac
+Dupe hunting mod for 1.19.3.
+Incompatible with mac, updated by stefexec.

 ---